Somalia recalls ambassador in Ethiopia over sea access deal

 In Tuesday’s response to the deal, the Somali authorities said the MoU was “null and void”, while calling on the public to stay calm.

-They also urged the UN Security Council and African Union to discuss the issue.
+They also urged the UN Security Council and the African Union to discuss the issue.